Stephen Romer

-Life, education and teaching career
+Biography

 Stephen Romer was born in Hertfordshire, England in 1957 and educated at Radley College and Trinity Hall, Cambridge.
 After a year spent in the US, on a Henry Fellowship at Harvard (1978–79), he began work on his PhD, and was awarded a bursary to study at the British Institute in Paris.
 In 1981 he moved to France, where he taught English at the British Institute, the American University in Paris and at Paris X-Nanterre, before becoming Maître de Conférences (senior lecturer) in the English department at Tours where he still teaches.
-He has been three times O’Connor Visiting Professor in Romance Languages at Colgate University (New York).
+He has been three times O'Connor Visiting Professor in Romance Languages at Colgate University (New York).
 Romer now divides him time between Tours and Oxford, where he is currently Stipendiary Lecturer in French at Brasenose College.
-He has been Visiting Fellow at Sidney Sussex, Cambridge (2003), and in Oxford at All Souls (2010), Saint Anne’s (2015), Christ Church (Fowler-Hamilton VF, 2016).
+He has been Visiting Fellow at Sidney Sussex, Cambridge (2003), and in Oxford at All Souls (2010), Saint Anne's (2015), Christ Church (Fowler-Hamilton VF, 2016).
 In 2017 he was appointed Royal Literary Fund Fellow for two years at Worcester College, and then served as RLF Fellow for a further two years at the Faculty of Medieval and Modern Languages.
-He was made Fellow of the Royal Society of Literature in 2011 and Chevalier de l’Ordre des Arts et des Lettres in 2021.
+He was made Fellow of the Royal Society of Literature in 2011 and Chevalier de l'Ordre des Arts et des Lettres in 2021.